 Write Smarter: Feel Better was developed under the Australian Government funded research consortium, the ‘Cooperative Research Centre for Mental Health’ (CRC for Mental Health).
 Melanie Carew and Dr Karra Harrington conceived of, and developed the program, and became directors of Wellbeing Strategies Pty Ltd following spin-out of the company.

 We wish to acknowledge those who contributed to early iterations of the program between 2017 – 2018 including all PhD candidates involved in the CRC for Mental Health trial, Edith Drajkopyl who provided branding and marketing support, Dr Sabine Bird who provided advice regarding inclusive design during the pilot phase, and the participant organisations in the CRC for Mental Health for their support of the program.
 We particularly thank Professor Ian Cooke for his continued guidance and encouragement.

-Wellbeing Strategies was supported by seed funding from University of Melbourne’s InnovatED program in 2020.
+Wellbeing Strategies was supported by seed funding from University of Melbourne’s InnovatED program.